 Where Can You Work?

 Jobs for a health science degree holder are numerous and gives students a broad scope of workplace choices.
-Those who want major in health science jobs can find themselves working in the following settings:
+Those who want bachelors in health science jobs can find themselves working in the following settings:

 - Government agencies